 • Google Suggestion: Type your keywords on Google search bar and see what type of queries are being suggested by Google, these queries are collected by Google based on the keyword usage frequency

 • Google Ads; if you are running Adwords, data from Adwords is invaluable to give you an insight about the keywords that drive most traffic and bring most conversion to your business

 • Competitors: There are some tools out there such as SEMrush that helps identify keywords that your competitors are trying to rank for and it also provides search volume and suggested cost per click for these keywords

 • Google Keyword Planner helps you generate info about keyword search volume, suggested bid and other relevant keywords

 Well, after doing keywords for all product categories and products, the next step I’d strongly advise is to conduct long-tail keyword for content development.
 The reason being is that a lots of short-tail keywords are generally competitive and highly sought-after by other companies including your biggest competitors who have 10 times bigger budget as yours.

-Researching long-tail keywords helps you identify keywords that address what people are increasingly using to find solutions/answers to their questions, for example, instead of going after hard keywords such as “bridal accessories”, you can try to look for such search terms as “budget bridal accessories”; “plus size bridal accessories” “winter bridal accessories”…We help a client of ours rank in top 02 for all long tails keywords, data from AdWords also supported our analysis that long-tail keywords have helped our clients convert better than short-tail ones.
+Researching long-tail keywords helps you identify keywords that address what people are increasingly using to find solutions/answers to their questions, for example, instead of going after hard keywords such as “bridal accessories”, you can try to look for such search terms as “budget bridal accessories”; “plus size bridal accessories” “winter bridal accessories”…We help a client of ours rank in top 02 for all long tails keywords, data from Google Ads also supported our analysis that long-tail keywords have helped our clients convert better than short-tail ones.